2013 Maccabiah Games: Notable medalists

 American Olympic medalist swimmer Garrett Weber-Gale won the gold medal in the men's 100 free with a time of 48.99, and won the gold medal in the men's 50 meter sprint with a new Maccabiah record time of 22.68 seconds.
 He also won a silver medal in the 4 × 200 m freestyle relay.
 Andrea Murez won five gold medals in swimming for the US, and two silver medals, and received the 2013 Maccabiah Games Most Outstanding Athlete Award for Women.
 Israeli Olympic swimmer Amit Ivry won a bronze medal in the Women's 100m freestyle, with a time of 57.19.
 Israeli Keren Siebner won two gold medals, in the 100m butterfly and the 400m freestyle relay team, which set a new Israeli record.

 In soccer, Jacob Lissek joined Major League Soccer player Ross Friedman on Team USA, which captured a gold medal, as Friedman led the Games in assists.
 Canada won the bronze medal, with Alon Badat, Kilian Elkinson, and Gil Vainshtein playing for it.
 Footballer Scott Kashket played for Team GB Under-18, winning a bronze medal.

 Marcel Felder of Uruguay won a gold medal in men's tennis.

 Israeli Laetitia Beck won both an individual gold medal and a team gold medal at the Games, shooting 69 in each of the three rounds, finishing 9-under, 15 strokes ahead of her next competitor.

 Canadian Sasha Gollish, who years later set an age-group world record in the mile, won the half-marathon.
 Israeli Olympic sprinter Donald Sanford broke the Israeli record and won the gold medal in the 400 meter race with a time of 45.65, defeating Australian Olympic finalist Steven Solomon (who also competed for Australia as captain of its junior soccer team).
-Israeli Maor Tiyouri was a silver medalist in the 3000 m.
+Israeli future Olympian Maor Tiyouri was a silver medalist in the 3000 m.
 Israeli two-time European champion Alex Averbuch returned from retirement and won the gold medal in the pole vault.

 Israeli Olympian Neta Rivkin won the all-around gold medal in rhythmic gymnastics.
 Israel's Olympian Alex Tripolski won the gold medal in the 10 meter air pistol with a score of 571, and the silver medal in the 50 meter free pistol with a score of 530.
 Israeli Olympic badminton player Misha Zilberman won two gold medals.
 Israeli Daniel Poleshchuk won a gold medal in Men's Open Squash.

 In karate, American Dov Sternberg won a gold medal in Team Kata.
 Israeli Olympic racing cyclist Shani Bloch won a silver medal in the women's triathlon.
 Canadian Anthony Housefather won seven medals (five silver medals and two bronze medals) in the Masters category in swimming.

 In fencing, future cadet world champion Samuel Moelis won the gold medal in junior men's foil in both the individual event and as part of Team USA.